-This section of the report provides tax expenditure estimates for 86 separate provisions of the Corporation Franchise Tax on general business corporations and banks.
+This section of the report lists 86 separate tax expenditures for the Corporation Franchise Tax on general business corporations and banks.
 Historical estimates are not available because either the provisions did not previously exist or the changes under reform were of such significance that a historical estimate would be inappropriate.
-The list of tax expenditures is based on the Tax Law as of January 1, 2016.
+Non-credit forecasts will not be possible until final returns for the first year under reform are filed.
+This is discussed further in the Data Sources and Methodology section.
+The list of tax expenditures is based on the Tax Law as of January 1, 2017.
 Table 3 summarizes the tax expenditure estimates.